 Unlike the Saronic Gulf and Argolic Gulf sailing areas, the Cyclades islands are not protected by any mainland.
 Their position out into the Aegean Sea means they are more exposed to the northerly ‘Meltemi’ wind which very much dominates the Cyclades islands.
 Sailing in this area can be challenging with winds averaging force 5-6 in July and August, sometimes increasing to force 7-8.
 For this reason we would highly recommend careful route planning.
 If possible a 2 week charter is better suited to this region to allow you to take in all it has to offer.

-Naxos is the largest and most fertile of the Cycladic Islands.
+Day 4 and 5: Enjoy Naxos, the largest and most fertile of the Cycladic islands.
 Visit the Byzantine churches, wander through ancient citrus groves, and soak in the beauty of Greece.

-Day 10: Santorini
+Day 10: Head back to Santorini

 Day 1: Join your yacht at Kalamaki Marina in Athens

 Day 2: See the ancient Temple of Poseidon on Sounio sitting on the top of a hill right by the Aegean Sea, before heading onto one of Kea’s beaches to recline on the sand with a drink in your hand.

 Day 3: Experience the healing powers of Kithnos’ hot spring at Loutra.
 It is clean, free and frequented by the locals.
 Head to Archipelagos, a family-run tavern, for home-made Greek food that will not disappoint.

 Day 4: Head to Siros and then Mykonos.
 Walk along Matoyianni Street in Mykonos, filled with shops, cafes, bars and and see the white houses and beautiful flowers.